aatifsohel/100-days-of-code/round-2-log.md

 ### R2D62 - June 22, 2023
 Today, I implemented bookmark feature in the forkify app.
 Adding and removing bookmark.
 Bookmark section is not coded yet.
 I coded for 2 hours.

+### R2D63 - June 23, 2023
+Today, I implemented bookmark feature and preview in the bookmark panel and saving bookmarks in the local storage.
+I coded for 1 hour and 10 mins.